 After reading his first blog posts, I encouraged him to share his blog with another online community where I hung out, colontown.
 Initially, he told me he was "spread too thin to join another group".
 He asked if I would post his blog link there so that he wouldn't have to divide his attention with yet another outlet.
 I encouraged him (again) to join so that he could post it himself.
 He finally relented with one caveat:

 "I'll join as long as it's OK if I don't post too frequently."

 I had the honor of meeting Tom in person for the first time in July, 2016.
-He was enjoying what he called a cannonball life, but also investigating potential treatment options in Michigan.
+He was enjoying what he called a cannonball life that summer, but also investigating potential treatment options in Michigan.
 My house was a short car trip from his destination, so my husband threw some steaks on the grill in anticipation of his visit.
-We discussed science and cancer and life.
+We discussed science, and cancer, and life.
 We laughed like we had known each other all our lives.

 Too often Tom and I grieved when one after another of our mutual friends would die.
-Several died last November.
+Several died last November, including Danielle.
 We both agreed that November was the cruelest month.
 And now it has taken Tom, too.

 Rest in Peace, dear Tom.
 I hope that the friends we knew were there to greet you.
-I hope that in the other world, you have found the knowledge you sought for so fervently your entire adult life.
-I wish that we who are left now without you could hear you whisper what you've learned to those you left behind.
+I hope that in the other world, you have found the knowledge you sought so fervently your entire adult life.
+I wish that you could whisper what you've learned to those you left behind.